proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/contributing/stable.rst

 A stable release can be designated as an LTS release based on community agreement and a commitment from a maintainer.
-The current policy is that each year's November release will be maintained as an LTS for 2 years.
+The current policy is that each year's November (X.11) release will be maintained as an LTS for 2 years.

-The current DPDK LTS releases are 16.11 and 17.11.
+After the X.11 release, an LTS branch will be created for it at http://git.dpdk.org/dpdk-stable where bugfixes will be backported to.

 It is anticipated that there will be at least 4 releases per year of the LTS or approximately 1 every 3 months.
 However, the cadence can be shorter or longer depending on the number and criticality of the backported fixes.
 Releases should be coordinated with the validation engineers to ensure that a tagged release has been tested.

+The current maintained LTS branches are 17.11 and 18.11.

+At the end of the 2 years, a final X.11.N release will be made and at that point the LTS branch will no longer be maintained with no further releases.

 What changes should be backported